Kaist-ICLab/EmoWork/readme.md

 ## 📝 Notebook Overview

 ### `Dataset_Records.ipynb`
-Summarizes the dataset structure and provides a high-level overview of data sources and preprocessing steps.
+This notebook summarizes the dataset structure and provides a high-level overview of data sources and preprocessing steps.
 This notebook includes:
 - Data collection protocol details
 - Data quality checks
 - Missing data analysis